timschroederme/deploy/README.md

 ## Configuration

-Configuration is defined in configuration file `.deploy` that must be in a project's root directory.
+Configurations are defined in a `.deploy` configuration file that must be in a project's root directory.

 This configuration file can have multiple sections to define multiple deployment configurations.
 If multiple sections are present, each section must begin with one line that has the name of the deployment configuration in square brackets.
 For example: